Oscar Homolka

-Oskar Homolka (12 August 1898 – 27 January 1978) was an Austrian film and theatre actor, who went on to work in Germany, Britain and the United States.
+Oscar Homolka (12 August 1898 – 27 January 1978) was an Austrian film and theatre actor, who went on to work in Germany, Britain and the United States.
 Both his voice and his appearance fitted him for roles as communist spies or Soviet officials, for which he was in regular demand.
 By the age of 30, he had appeared in more than 400 plays; his film career covered at least 100 films and TV shows.

 He was nominated for the Academy Award for Best Supporting Actor for his performance in I Remember Mama (1948).

 Career

+Homolka served in the Austro-Hungarian Army during the First World War.
+Sent to Italy as a lieutenant, he was wounded three times, and when the armistice occurred he was in a hospital.

-After serving in the Austro-Hungarian Army during the First World War, Homolka attended the Imperial Academy of Music and the Performing Arts in Vienna, the city of his birth, and began his career on the Austrian stage.
+After his military service ended, Homolka attended the Imperial Academy of Music and the Performing Arts in Vienna, the city of his birth, and began his career on the Austrian stage.
 In 1924 he played Mortimer in the premiere of Brecht's play The Life of Edward II of England at the Munich Kammerspiele, and from 1925 in Berlin where he worked under Max Reinhardt.